 ‘Lioness’ on the loose?
-More experts join police in second-day search for elusive animal
+More experts sought in second-day search for elusive animal

 The informants also provided a video.
 Based on that and a subsequent sighting of their own, the police concluded that the animal was apparently a lioness.
 But it proved elusive in the flat, wooded area on the boundary between Berlin and the surrounding state of Brandenburg.

-Kleinmachnow Mayor Michael Grubert told local public broadcaster rbb late Thursday that authorities would try to comb the forest on Friday with “professional animal track searchers.”
+Kleinmachnow Mayor Michael Grubert told local public broadcaster rbb late Thursday that authorities would try to comb the forest with “professional animal track searchers.”

 “We have to say that this can’t carry on for days,” he said, adding that he expected the search to “intensify” on Friday.